kgrajan12/gorm/readme.md

 This is a ORM and specially made for Mysql database.

+## Changes in this version
+- Migrate to Mysql2 from Mysql.
+- removed all callbacks make that all promise.

 ## install CLI
 install this orm cli first to initiate the setup
 ```sh